$NAT · the security budget

 NAT is one market-funded option — not “the solution.”
 Its contribution is demand-driven and reflexive: it can grow, but it isn't guaranteed.

-Figures: 2026-06-26 snapshot — verify live before publishing.
-Subsidy 3.125 BTC/block (4th halving, block 840,000) × BTC ≈ $60k.
-Fees ≈ $1,359/block (24-hour average, mid-2026).
+Figures: 2026-06-26 snapshot of the baked baselines — the BTC price is fetched live on load, and the target, ratios and paradox scale with it.
+Subsidy 3.125 BTC/block (4th halving, block 840,000).
+Fees ≈ $1,359/block (24-hour average).
+Fee model: 3,000 tx/block, demand elasticity 1.3, usability thresholds ~$3 and ~$50 per tx; the 2023 spike ≈ $28,000/block.
 NAT ≈ 386,011,001 tokens ≈ $33/block at ≈ $33M mcap, decoded from the header bits field ($NAT = s×2²⁴+c).
 Security benchmark ~0.5–1.5%/yr of mcap (Lyn Alden).
 Sources: NATpaper · mempool.space · CoinGecko · Lyn Alden.
 No price targets — the mcap slider is a scenario, not a forecast.

 Explorable · scenario tool